 Explore the composers and distinct sounds from each period on our curated ‘European Masterpieces‘ playlists on QAGOMA Spotify.
 Four distinct periods of music correlate with the ebb and flow of a slowly modernising Europe — Renaissance (1400-1600), Baroque (1600-1750), Classical (1750-1830) and Romantic (1830-1900).
 The invention of the printing press in 1440 allowed music to be distributed more widely and develop from its primarily devotional function in the Church, into a vehicle of personal expression, art and entertainment.

 Music began to be enjoyed more often in both private and public settings, the grand opera houses of Europe were built, the first symphonies scored and several ground breaking new instruments were made, including the violin from the early 16th century, viol — from the Renaissance and Baroque periods, typically six-stringed, held vertically and played with a bow, and the classical guitar from 1852.
-These instruments feature in works across the exhibition, and contemporary recreations of some of these instruments are currently on view in The Studio.
+These instruments feature in works across the exhibition.

 LIST OF WORKS: Discover the artworks